kiyani30/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stand for Document Object Model.
+It is an object representation of the html elements of a webpage.
+It defines the structure of documents and the way differents elements in our website are accessed and manipulated.

 2. What is an event?

+JavaScript's interaction with HTML is handled through events that happens when the user or the browser manipulates a page.
+Examples of event are when the page loads, or when the user clicks a button, that click too is an event.

 3. What is an event listener?

+The addEventListener() method attaches an event handler to a specified element.
+We can attaches multiples event to one element at the same time.

 4. Why would we convert a NodeList into an Array?

+NodeLists are array-like, because they appear as an array, but but can not be used with array methods like map and forEach etc.

 5. What is a component?

+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up